multiparty/Secrecy/setup.md

 With these steps so far, you should be able to access the EC2 instance and are ready to launch the Secrecy app.

+1. Exchange Private IP Address with other participants

-1. Try running the command below in your terminal:
+2. Try running the command below in your terminal:

 ```
 ssh -i /path/to/your/key.pem ec2-user@your-public-IP
 ```

-2. If you successfully SSH into your instance, run the following commands:
+3. If you successfully SSH into your instance, run the following commands:

 ```
 sudo yum groupinstall -y "Development Tools" \